Carterjamesq/grpress-wordpress-theme/README.md

 ## Contributing

-If you would like to contribute to the development of this theme, please...
+If you would like to contribute to the development of this theme, please contact me.

 ## License